Alex Wilkinson

-Alexander William Wilkinson (born 13 August 1984) is an Australian international football (soccer) player who plays as a central defender and is the captain for Sydney FC in the A-League.
+Alexander William Wilkinson (born 13 August 1984) is a retired Australian professional soccer player who is currently the Head of Football Operations at Sydney FC.

-Wilkinson was born in Sydney and made his senior debut for Northern Spirit in 2002.
-After moving to Ryde City Gunners and Manly United in 2004, Wilkinson joined A-League club Central Coast Mariners, where he eventually became club captain and made over 200 appearances.
-After spending time in China on loan to Jiangsu Sainty, Wilkinson played for Korean club Jeonbuk Hyundai Motors for 4 seasons (2012–2015).
+Wilkinson was born and raised in Sydney and made his senior debut for Northern Spirit in 2002.
+After moving to Ryde City Gunners and Manly United in 2004, Wilkinson joined A-League club Central Coast Mariners, where he eventually became club captain and made over 170 appearances.
+After spending time in China on loan to Jiangsu Sainty, Wilkinson played for Korean club Jeonbuk Hyundai Motors for 4 seasons (2012–2015), before returning to Australia to play for Melbourne City FC.
+After a brief stint at the club, Wilkinson moved to Sydney FC where he enjoyed the most success, and captained the side for four years until his retirement at the conclusion of the 2022–23 A-League Men season.

-Wilkinson has made eleven appearances for the Australian national team, including three at the 2014 FIFA World Cup.
+Wilkinson made eleven appearances for the Australian national team, including three at the 2014 FIFA World Cup.

 Club career

-Alexander's bright career began in Ryde East Primary School and Epping Boys' High School where he showed excellent talents on the field as a sportsman and off the field in his sportsmanship.
-His main junior football club was North Ryde and then with Gladesville Hornsby/Northern Spirit youth team where he played alongside Brett Holman.
-Two years after breaking into the first team of the Northern Spirit, the NSL would be shut down and went back to finding a job, where he would eventually work at a surf shop in his local Macquarie Centre.
+Wilkinson began playing football as a student at Ryde East Primary School, and then Epping Boys High School.
+His main junior football club was North Ryde and then Gladesville Hornsby/Northern Spirit youth team where he played alongside Brett Holman.
+In 2004, two years after Wilkinson first joined the Northern Spirit team, the National Soccer League (NSL) shut down and Wilkinson found work at a surf shop in his local Macquarie Centre.

 On Sunday 12 November 2006, Noel Spencer was dropped from the starting eleven and in his absence Alex Wilkinson was named captain of the team.
 Spencer was then struck down with injury and Alex filled in as captain until round 18 when Spencer returned.
-He was named Captain for Season 3 (2007–2008) and only injury has interrupted that (with ex-Socceroo Tony Vidmar and midfielder John Hutchinson filling in).
+He was named captain for Season 3 (2007–2008) and only injury has interrupted that (with ex-Socceroo Tony Vidmar and midfielder John Hutchinson filling in).
 On 17 March 2011 it was announced that Wilkinson had signed a short-term loan deal with Chinese side Jiangsu Sainty.
-On 18 July he had signed a two and a half-year contract with K League 1 team Jeonbuk Hyundai Motors.
+On 18 July he had signed a two-and-a-half-year contract with K League 1 team Jeonbuk Hyundai Motors.
 The reported transfer fee paid to the Mariners upon completion of the deal is $450,000.
 Following a lengthy and successful stint in Asia, Wilkinson signed with Melbourne City in February 2016, for the remainder of the 2015–16 A-League season.